dustinleavins/KSMVVM.WPF/README.md

-# KSMVVM - Kinda Small MVVM Framework (WPF)
+# KSMVVM - Kinda Small MVVM Toolkit (WPF)

-There are plenty of MVVM frameworks for WPF, and many of those are nano/micro frameworks.
+There are plenty of MVVM toolkits & frameworks for WPF, and many of those are minimal.
 So, why make another?

-This particular framework is designed for helping devs convert code-behind projects to MVVM.
+This particular toolkit is designed for helping devs convert code-behind projects to MVVM.
 So it's a little different because of this.

 Here are some bullet points.